glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ## Add Input to the Ball

-Now, you should add the input action to the ball.
-Select the ball in the Hierarchy so that it appears in the inspector window and "add component".
-Select "Input" then "PlayerInput".
-Drag the myControl action asset on to the Actions box in the Player Input component, just like Figure 10.
+Now add the input action to the ball.
+Select the ball in the Hierarchy so that it appears in the inspector window and _add component_.
+Select _Input_, then _PlayerInput_.
+Drag the myControl action asset onto the Actions box in the _Player Input_ component, just like Figure 10.

 ![player Input](./images/playerInputComponent.png)